nbbrd/nbbrd-maven-tools/compatibility-maven-plugin/README.md

 Compatibility is a Maven plugin that checks the compatibility between projects.

 Its main use case is when a library/application has extensions/plugins developed outside the main repository, the developers need to ensure that everything stays compatible.
-A minor modification in on side may trigger a major problem on the other side.
+A minor modification on one side may trigger a major problem on the other side.

 The main purpose of this plugin is to automate the compatibility check as much as possible to catch problems as early as possible.